29 Oct The RPS 2017 Florida State Championship Through the Coach’s Eye

 Ria and I drove down to Ft.
-Lauderdale midday on Friday after a nice training session (Fluff & Buff) and as luck would have it our first shipment of GOI (Gift of Injury) books had just been delivered, as we were hoping they would be!
+Lauderdale midday on Friday after an excellent training session (Fluff & Buff) and as luck would have it our first shipment of GOI (Gift of Injury) books just delivered, as we were hoping they would be!
 So, we grabbed a box and got on the road – it was perfect timing.

 The next day, after grabbing us some coffee from Dunkin Donuts, I met Ria downstairs and finished setting up the booth.
-One thing we noticed right away – it was hot in the ballroom, very hot.
-Another thing – I have to be honest, Ria pretty much had everything set-up and I just got in the way.
-She’s good like this and really appreciate the fact she just gets things done.
+One thing we noticed right away – it was hot in the ballroom, sweltering.
+Another thing – I have to be honest, Ria pretty much had everything set-up, and I just got in the way.
+She’s awesome like this and appreciate the fact she without fail gets things done.
 I can always count on her.

 For those that have never lifted in/been to a meet run by Bert and Mindy Underwood, they ALWAYS run very efficient and lifter friendly meets.
-Hell, this one was taken even a step farther with great sponsors like Redemption Powerlifting and CaptainJacked.com (Al gives a lot back to this sport and is someone you should support, in my opinion) giving away $1,000.00 dollars to winners in multiple divisions (over $3,000.00 in prize money from these sponsors).
+Hell, this one was taken even a step farther with great sponsors like Redemption Powerlifting and CaptainJacked.com (Al gives a lot back to this sport and is someone you should support, in my opinion) giving away 1,000.00 dollars to winners in multiple divisions (over $3,000.00 in prize money from these sponsors).
 This is HUGE for a meet that isn’t considered a “National,” or “World” level meet!
-These days, it’s a great payout no matter the level of meet.
-Kudos to Bert and Mindy and the awesome people/sponsors backing them.
-This is what makes the sport great.
+These days, it’s a significant payout no matter the level of meet.
+Kudos to Bert and Mindy and the remarkable people/sponsors backing them.
+Mondy and payouts are what makes the sport great.

 What I didn’t know was not one single unit of air conditioning was working in the ballroom.
-Bert and Mindy were promised to have all but 2 of the units running at full capacity and those 2 ‘limping’ units were still supposedly to be working at 50% capacity.
-The truth was, there was zero air conditioning in the ballroom and the meet staff was stuck with doing the best they could as the rest of the hotel was extremely cool (trust me, I gravitated there).
+Bert and Mindy were promised to have all but 2 of the units running at full capacity and those 2 ‘limping’ units were still supposed to be working at 50% capacity.
+The truth was, there was zero air conditioning in the ballroom and the meet staff was stuck with doing the best they could as the rest of the hotel was extremely cold (trust me, I gravitated there).
 I really think they got screwed over and hung out to dry.
-That much is pretty obvious.
-To add insult to injury, apparently they were promised water coolers as well as fans for the lifters, but neither were in sight the entire day.
+That much is pretty apparent.
+To add insult to injury, apparently they were promised water coolers as well as fans for the lifters, but neither was in sight the entire day.

 Back to the meet